-The small, round light brown seeds are hollow and crunchy.
+The small round light brown seeds are hollow and crunchy.
 They are usually used crushed e.g. in pickles, or ground to make curries and daals.
-Dry roasting in a skillet, on a low heat, heightens their flavour.
-When crushed, they release a wonderful citrus aroma with a warm, earthy flavour.
+Dry roasting in a skillet on a low heat, heightens their flavour.

 Ground coriander often used with cumin powder in curries.

-Ground cumin seeds are used to make mixes like Garam Masala, and the popular Indian drink Jeera Pani.
-They also go very well with yogurt dishes and lassi.
+Ground cumin seeds are used to make mixes like garam masala and the popular Indian drink Jeera Pani.
+They also go very well in yogurt dishes and lassi.

 Black cumin shahi jeera

 Often confused with caraway or nigella seeds, black cumin is milder than white cumin with a slightly sweet taste.

 Once heated the seeds have a slightly nutty flavour.
 Black cumin is commonly used in Northern India to flavour rice and meat dishes.